Gradually, I opened my eyes and, eventually, woke up from the deep slumber I was in. Instantly, I let out a groan.

 "My friend!
 Be my friend!"
 She was quick to fix her poor choice of words.

-I groaned, mentally bracing myself for the outcome I'd be met with after what I'm about to say.
+I groaned, and mentally braced myself for the outcome I'd be met with after what I was about to say.

 She squealed, dropping to her knees just like earlier, and clutched her chest.

-"It definitely was the first impression, wasn't it..?"
+"It was the first impression, wasn't it?"
 She muttered.

-She gave me a thumbs-up, her voice mixed in with uncertainty and embarrassment.
+She gave me a thumbs-up, with her voice mixed in with uncertainty and embarrassment.